sbulav/sbulav.github.io/_posts/2020-12-17-cks-gvisor.md

 ## Configuring kubelet to use containerd as runtime

-All that's lef is to to configure `kubelet` to use proper runtime and
+All that's left is to to configure `kubelet` to use proper runtime and
 endpoint:

 ```bash